 Jameos del Agua is an extraordinary volcanic formation, caused when a vast tube formed by molten lava streaming down to the sea, cooled and then partially collapsed.
 Jameos del Agua has been transformed by notorious island architect César Manrique into one of the most restaurants and auditoriums in the world.

 Two large chambers open to the sky are divided by a lava tube which contains a small lake of clear water inhabited by Lanzarote white and tiny crab, only found in this lake.
 Cesar Manrique adapted the natural rock formations to create a comfortable building and leaving intact the natural formation.
-He created walkways through the tunnel, passing into the next open room, where an exuberant garden of palms and tropical flowering bushes surrounds an open air pool of brilliant blue water.
+He created walkways through the tunnel, passing into the next open room, where an exuberant garden of palms and tropical flowering bushes surrounds an open-air pool of brilliant blue water.

 - House Museum of Cesar Manrique

 The House Museum of César Manrique is a non-profit organization created by the artist in 1992 to promote artistic, environmental and cultural activities in Lanzarote.
-The Foundation concentrates on all kinds of visual arts, from glass making to sculpture and painting, and on the creation of architectural spaces which blend with the natural landscape.
+The Foundation concentrates on all kinds of visual arts, from glassmaking to sculpture and painting, and on the creation of architectural spaces which blend with the natural landscape.

-The extraordinary house of César Manrique is located a few kilometers aways from Arrecife.
+The extraordinary house of César Manrique is located a few kilometers away from Arrecife.
 Planning this house the artist used a series of natural volcanic chambers to create a living space which is both under and above ground.

 - Playa Bajo el Risco (Bajo el Risco Beach)

 Playa Bajo el Risco is the lonely beach of Lanzarote.
 Located on the coast of Ye, sheltered by the beautiful cliff of Famara, you can only access it by boat or trail down the path known as The Gracioseros.
-Worth the effort: the Archipelago Chinijo panoramic from the path that was vita for the people of La Graciosa is priceless.
+Worth the effort: the Archipelago Chinijo panoramic from the path that was vital for the people of La Graciosa is priceless.
 The route continued zigzagging about 40 minutes is safe but should be undertaken with care.

 Lying on the shore, your back to the tide, you can enjoy the imposing shape of Risco de Famara, its brittle morphology and explosive combination of ocher and red dotted with lush vegetation.
-It is a touching picture with the soundtrack of birds that fly over this portion of land of Lanzarote.
+It is a touching picture with the soundtrack of birds that fly over this portion of the land of Lanzarote.
 That will be the only noise to hear during the day on the beach.
 Thanks to the peaceful nature of ocean currents, the bath in Playa Bajo el Risco is totally safe.

 - Playa de Famara (Famara beach)

 Six kilometers of majestic beach: this is Famara Beach.
 Sheltered by the mountain ridge that hosts the highest point of the island, Peña del Chache (670 meters), Famara is one of the most stunning landscape prints the island.
 The beach looks towards its cliff and the islands of La Graciosa, Alegranza, Montaña Clara and Roque del Oeste (Chinijo Archipelago islands).
-The mighty river that separates these islands Lanzarote hides behind his almost always peaceful face, a large stream of water that we should always remember when bathing in Famara.
+The mighty river that separates these islands Lanzarote hides behind him almost always peaceful face, a large stream of water that we should always remember when bathing in Famara.
 The prevailing trade winds in the area make this beach an ideal place for adventure sports like surfing and kite surfing.
-In the village of Caleta de Famara there is a significant supply of these specialty sports training.
+In the village of Caleta de Famara, there is a significant supply of these speciality sports training.
 Famara is definitely the paradise of surfers.